-Food is more abundant at certain times of the year, for example immediately after harvest.
+Food is more abundant at certain times of the year e.g. immediately after harvest.
 It may be possible for the community to set up a food bank, where members contribute small amounts of dried food, which can be accessed when a mother needs to use a mother's shelter or when a sick child needs to be taken to the health facility and has to stay there for treatment.

 Any member of the community can contribute to the community food bank.
-This includes older people who are interested to help other members of the community.
+This includes older people who wish to help other members of the community.
+Decisions to make include: